 Viewing primates(Chimpanzees) and the big5 in one place is one of the most rewarding adventures.
 Combine your Tour to Budongo Forest with a game safari, a boat ride and the top of the falls tour in Murchison falls National Park.
 As Jungle Escape Africa, we can tailor your trip to cater for all this and more.
 Our 3 Days Murchison and Budongo Chimps tour might interest you.

 How to reach Budongo Forest Reserve

 It is between 4-5 hours of driving on a good road from Kampala to Budongo Forest via Masindi town through Kichumbanyombo gate of Murchison falls National Park.
 Budongo Eco-lodge acts as the headquarter and starting point for all activities in Budongo forest.
 By air, flights from Entebbe airport or Kajjansi airstrip to Bugungu or Pakuba airstrips are available.

 Accommodation/where to stay

-Budongo Eco-lodge situated right at the Budongo Forest offices is the best option for accommodation when visiting Budongo Forest although there are other lodges in other parts of Murchison falls National Park from where a visitor can base to come down to Budongo.
+Budongo Eco-lodge situated right at the Budongo Forest offices is the best option for accommodation.
+However, there are other lodges in Murchison falls National Park from where a visitor can base to come down to Budongo.
 Since most activities in Budongo Forest are scheduled, a visitor is highly advised to contact a reliable local tour operator for proper arrangements.
 Contact us for professional guidance and planning.